sudar/bulk-delete/README.md

 - Delete users based on user role
 - Delete users based on user meta fields
 - Delete users who have not logged in in the last X days
+- Delete users based on their registered date

 #### Deleting Meta Fields